Ali-Sahili/Transformer-based-Self-supervised-Learning/README.md

 │
 ├─ model/
 │  ├─ layers.py              <- some modules to build the whole model
+│  ├─ transformer.py         <- implementation of a ViT class
 │  └─ network.py             <- SiT architecture
 │
 ├─ utils.py                  <- Utility functions and classes